mateuszjurewicz/procat/README.md

 # PROCAT: Product Catalogue Dataset for Structure Prediction

 ### Introduction
-This repository contains the code and dependency specification required for running repeated experiments on the titular dataset, which is publicly available under the CC BY-NC-SA license [here](https://doi.org/10.6084/m9.figshare.14709507).
+This repository contains the code and dependency specification required for running repeated experiments on the titular dataset, which is publicly available under the CC BY-NC-SA license at this [PROCAT dataset link](https://doi.org/10.6084/m9.figshare.14709507).

 PROCAT is a dataset of over 10,000 product catalogues consisting of more than 1.5 million individual product offers.
 This dataset lends itself to machine learning research in the area of set-to-sequence structure prediction, clustering and permutation learning.